huggingface/accelerate/CONTRIBUTING.md

    it with `pip uninstall accelerate` before reinstalling it in editable mode with the `-e` flag.)

+   Alternatively, if you are using [Visual Studio Code](https://code.visualstudio.com/Download), the fastest way to get set up is by using the provided Dev Container.
+Documentation on how to get started with dev containers is available [here](https://code.visualstudio.com/docs/remote/containers).

 5. Develop the features on your branch.

    As you work on the features, you should make sure that the test suite